 Saturday, September 5, 2020

-This year, 1847, he introduced the crackers along with his wedding cakes.
-Waiting for his own true love, he just kept baking wedding cakes.
-Another day, another cake, and another stack of crackers!
+Waiting for his own true love, he kept baking wedding cakes.
+Another day, another tier, and another stack of crackers!

 “Yipee!” he said, as customers opened his crackers.
 They made one explosive crack after the other.
 He watched as the men and women were excited to find their romantic fortunes.
 “Do you believe in true love?” he asked his customers.
 “I do, but I just haven’t found it yet.”

-His wedding cakes sat delicately in his shop window on fine china next to a Christmas tree decorated with the crackers.
-The cakes sat several tiers high with colorful icing and intricate design.
+His tiered wedding cakes sat delicately in his large bay window, fogged with condensation.
+The cakes stood on fine china next to a Christmas tree decorated with the colorful crackers and handmade ornaments.
+The cakes were several tiers high with swirling icing and intricate design.
 Sculptors sculpted with clay, but he baked cakes.

 “I will have a wedding cake just like this one when I get married!” announced an elegant woman who walked in the shop.
 She wore a long red velvet dress with ruffles.
 Her black coat, bonnet, and leather gloves were covered with snowflakes from the winter storm.

 “When is the date?”
 Mr. Smith asked his beautiful customer.
+He adjusted his high-collared shirt, rolled up his sleeves, and wiped the flour from his hands.
 “I need to make sure to get your order on my calendar, so it’s done in time.”

 He noticed that the sun shone a little brighter through the shop bay window.
 As the snow fell on the sidewalk, there was not a cloud in the sky.